Friday, November 8, 2024

 Roman Republic Period

 Imagine yourself going back in time.
 Back, back, way back.
 The year is 100 BC (a date I chose completely at random).
 The Druids are in their heyday.
 Celts populate central and western Europe and the British isles.
+They were also pushing southeast, to the Mediterranean and into Turkey (think Galatians).
 It is October 31 on the calendar of the Roman Republic.

 Now I ask you - what calendar are the Romans using?